4chandownloaderapp/4chandownloaderapp/README.md

 5. Create database on your SQL Server and name it 4ch
 6. Create all needed objects on your database(tables and procedures included in 4ch_Database repository)
 7. Run query "insert data to board last update.sql" included in "4ch_Database" repository - this query contain boards from which we want to download and store data in database.
 You can change the query to include different boards.
 8. Application will need location to store temporary data.
 Create folder where you want to store your temporary data.
-In this folder create folders: ffmpeg
-Files_1
-Files_1_Script
-Files_1_Thumbs
-Files_2
-Files_2_Script
-Files_2_Thumbs
-Files_3
-Files_3_Script
-Files_3_Thumbs
-Files_4
-Files_4_Script
-Files_4_Thumbs
-Files_5
-Files_5_Script
-Files_5_Thumbs
-WebPage
-9. Copy DownloadFile.ps1 file, included in "4ch_Downloader" to folders Files_1_Script, Files_2_Script, Files_3_Script, Files_4_Script, Files_5_Script
-10. Copy DownloadWebpage.ps1 file, included in "4ch_Downloader" to WebPage folder
+9. Create folder in your folder for temporary data and name it ffmpeg
-11. Copy bin folder from ffmpeg-git-full.7z you downloaded to ffmpeg folder
+10. Copy bin folder from ffmpeg-git-full.7z you downloaded to ffmpeg folder
-12. To start downloading data to your database, open Visual Studio and open project included in 4ch_Downloader repository.
+11. To start downloading data to your database, open Visual Studio and open project included in 4ch_Downloader repository.
-13. Change Project.params in the project:
+12. Change Project.params in the project:
 DatabaseServerName - Server name where you will store your 4chan data WorkspacePath - Path to folder you created for storing temporary data
 13. You can start downloading data - click on Start.
 If you don't want to deal with PS windows poping up, you can use option "Debug->Start Without Debugging" - single command prompt windows will open after starting.